arpit-yadv/rock-paper-scissor-cpp/README.md

 SpockLizard inherits from the base class RockPaperScissors.
 It calls the RockPaperScissors constructor to initialize.
 It has additional input options allowListed so that they can also be considered for the result and result is fetch from the resultMatrix.

-It overrides the 2 virtual functions of class Calculator. `welcome()` is overridden to show all the options for the scientific calculator, and `parseInput()` is overridden to access the additional Options like Spock and Lizard.
+It overrides the 3 virtual functions of class RockPaperScissors. `welcome()` is overridden to show all the options for the SpockLizard, `initializeResultMatrix()` and `initializeChoices()` is overridden to add the additional Options like Spock and Lizard.

 A virtual destructor is also included.